US economic growth quickened last quarter with inventory boost

-WASHINGTON (BLOOMBERG) - US economic growth accelerated by more than forecast in the final three months of 2021, fuelled by the rebuilding of inventories and a pick-up in consumer spending.
+WASHINGTON • US economic growth accelerated by more than forecast in the final three months of last year, fuelled by the rebuilding of inventories and a pickup in consumer spending.

-Gross domestic product (GDP) expanded at a 6.9 per cent annualised rate following a 2.3 per cent pace in the third quarter, the Commerce Department's preliminary estimate showed Thursday (Jan 27).
+Gross domestic product expanded at a 6.9 per cent annualised rate following a 2.3 per cent pace in the third quarter, the Commerce Department's preliminary estimate showed yesterday.
 That was the strongest quarterly growth in over a year.

 The median forecast in a Bloomberg survey of economists called for a 5.5 per cent increase in GDP.